Southeast Area Transit

 Southeast Area Transit (abbreviated to SEAT) is a provider of local bus service in eight towns and two cities in the southeastern portion of the U.S. state of Connecticut: East Lyme, Griswold, Groton (town and city), Ledyard, Montville, New London, Norwich, Stonington, and Waterford.
-Under contract to Amtrak, SEAT also provides Thruway Motorcoach service from New London to Foxwoods.
+Under contract to Amtrak, SEAT also provides Amtrak Thruway service from New London to Foxwoods.

 Routes

 SEAT operates the following bus routes:

 Regional routes.
 Routes connecting major cities or towns in the region.